QuickBox/pro-v3/README.md

 		apt-get install -y sudo
 		```
 - Why is sudo not installed?
-	- This is a side-effect of installation parameters of the OS.
-If a root password is specified during installation sudo is not installed by default.
-If a root password is not specified, sudo is installed.
+	- This is a side-effect of installation parameters from the OS build.
+If a root password is specified during installation of the OS, sudo is not installed by default.
+If a root password is not specified during installation of the OS, sudo is installed.
 This is more commonly seen with local installs, however, some providers may not install sudo by default.

 ### Step 2: